Detecting Cancer Early Research Priorities Survey

-    The survey, which should take around 10 minutes to complete, is open from 1 December 2018 to 28 February 2019.
+The survey should take around 10 minutes to complete, and is open from 1 December 2018 to 28 February 2019.

 After the survey – staying involved

-After the survey closes the submitted research ideas will be carefully reviewed through a predefined process.
-At a prioritisation workshop, to be held in early summer 2019, patients, carers and healthcare professionals will work together to decide on the top 10 most important questions identified by this survey.
+After the survey closes, your ideas and feedback will be reviewed through a predefined process.
+A further workshop will also be held in early summer 2019, where patients, carers and healthcare professionals will work together to decide on the top 10 most important questions identified by this survey.

-If you would be interested in attending the prioritisation workshop please let us know using the contact details below.
+If you would be interested in attending the workshop, please let us know using the contact details below.

 Please direct any questions to: